xisentian/draft-mls-combiner/draft-mls-combiner.md

 ## Adding and Removing Users
 Adding and removing users is done per [RFC9420], except that the joiner is added into two groups: the PQ group and the traditional group.
 [TODO: add indicator that they are joining the hybrid session.].
-When the joiner issues its first update, it MUST perform a full update, applying both a PQ and traditional update as described above, using the exporter_secret and PSK proposal options.
+When the joiner issues its first update, it MUST perform a FULL update, applying both a PQ and traditional update as described above, using the exporter_secret and PSK proposal options.

 ### Adding a User

 User leaf nodes are first added to the PQ session following the sequence described in Section 3 of RFC9420 except using PQ algorithms where HPKE algorithms exist.
 For example, a PQ KeyPackage one containing a PQ public key signed using a PQ DSA, must first be published to the Delivery Service (DS).
 The extensions field of the GroupInfo MUST contain a HPQMLS flag **[TODO: How to indicate two groups?
 GroupID+Ciphersuites?
 Information leakage considerations]**.
 Then the associated Add Proposal, Commit, and Welcome messages will be sent and processed in the PQ session according to Section 12 of RFC9420.
 The same sequence is repeated in the standard session.
-Finally, in order to synchronize the group membership change, the new member MUST issue a full update sequence as described above. [**Note**: *Check commentted out remark which matches more closely with the construction in the paper*]
+Finally, in order to synchronize the group membership change, the new member MUST issue a FULL update sequence as described above. [**Note**: *Check commentted out remark which matches more closely with the construction in the paper*]

 **[Alternative Add with 1 commit]** The sender of the Add proposal will first add the joiner in the PQ session and generate a PSK from the `exporter_secret` in the new epoch.
 This results in a self-commit of the add and PSK proposal. [**TODO: Finish description**].
-The joiner SHALL make a full update as soon as possible after being added.
+The joiner SHALL make a FULL update as soon as possible after being added.

                                                           Group